-Edward the Confessor was born at Islip in Oxfordshire between 1002 and 1005, the son of King Ethelred the Unready and Emma.
+Edward, called the Confessor, was born at Islip in Oxfordshire between 1002 and 1005, the son of King Ethelred 'the Unready' and Emma.
 Driven from England by the Danes, and spending his exile in Normandy, the story goes that Edward vowed that if he should return safely to his kingdom, he would make a pilgrimage to St Peter's, Rome.
-He returned to England and was crowned at Winchester in 1042.
 But once on the throne he found it impossible to leave his subjects, and the Pope released him from his vow on condition that he should found or restore a monastery to St Peter.
 This led to the building of a new church in the Norman style to replace the Saxon church at Westminster.
+The Abbey at Westminster was consecrated on Holy Innocents' Day, 28 December 1065, but the king was ill and unable to be present at the service.
+This church was demolished by Henry III to build the present Gothic structure, in honour of Edward.
+He had not been a particularly successful king, but his personal character and piety endeared him to his people.
+In appearance he is represented as tall, dignified and kindly with rosy cheeks and a long white beard.
+He was regarded as a saint long before he was officially canonized as Saint and Confessor by Pope Alexander III in 1161.
+A Confessor is a particular type of saint.
+The term applies to those who suffered for their faith and demonstrated their sanctity in the face of worldly temptations, but who were not martyrs.

 One of the legends associated with the king happened towards the end of his life.
 Edward was riding by a church in Essex and an old man asked for alms.
 As the king had no money to give he drew a large ring off his finger and gave this to the beggar.
 A few years later two pilgrims were travelling in the Holy Land and became stranded.
 They were helped by an old man and when he knew they came from England he told them he was St John the Evangelist and asked them to return the ring to Edward telling him that in six months he would join him in heaven.